 Place 1 c. of the cashews in high powered blender - a VitaMix or a BlendTec are the best.

-Add 1/2 c water to start and additional ingredients.
+For Vanilla Cashew Cream layer, add 1/2 c water to start and additional ingredients for vanilla cream layer.
 Blend slowly into a cream.
 If it's too thick to blend, slowly add water as needed.
 It will be hard to blend because it's so thick but blend it slowly and it will become creamy!

 Once it is a creamy mixture, pour into springform pan, on top of frozen crust.